RuslanShitik/RuslanShitik/README.md

 ## 🎓 Education

-### System Programmer, MTEK
+### Systems Programmer, MTEK
-- Technologies studied: JS, PHP, C#, Delphi 7, MySQL, MSSQL, Assembler, Java, HTML, CSS.
+- Studied technologies: JS, PHP, C#, Delphi 7, MySQL, MSSQL, Assembler, Java, HTML, CSS.
-- **Coursework:** Delphi 7, C#, MySQL.
+- **Course Projects:** Delphi 7, C#, MySQL.
 - **Thesis:** C#, MySQL.

-### Information Technologies and Programming, BSUIR
+### Information Technology and Programming, BSUIR

 ## 🚀 Projects

-I'm passionate about contributing to open-source projects and always looking to learn new technologies.
-You can explore my repositories to see some of the projects I've been working on.
+I am passionate about participating in open-source projects and always strive to learn new technologies.
+You can explore my repositories to see the projects I'm working on.